- Is a notification even necessary?

-- If so, what information must be submitted to the FDA?
+- If so, what information must they submit to the FDA

 - What process is in place to facilitate registration?

 When registering with the FDA is necessary

 Registering with the FDA becomes necessary when companies introduce new dietary ingredients.
 If a company has a new dietary ingredient, they must submit a notification to the FDA informing them of the ingredient’s presence.
 The distributor or manufacturer using the new ingredient in their dietary supplement remains responsible for testing the safety of the dietary ingredient for potential users.

 When submitting a report about a new dietary ingredient, the manufacturer or distributor must include information supporting the safety of the ingredient for users.
 This report needs to be provided at least 75 days before the dietary ingredient is introduced or delivered in interstate commerce before the marketing process begins.

 In the report, there must be mention of the company’s name and address and the name of the new dietary ingredient.
 It must also describe the dietary supplement containing the new ingredient.
 Additional details like conditions for use, history of use, and the company held responsible for determining its safety must be given.
 The FDA also requires a signature of the person overseeing the submission process.

 Generally Recognized As Safe (GRAS)